 The small beach town of Jaco in Puntarenas province is one of the most popular tourist destinations in Costa Rica.
 No matter what time of the year you visit Jaco, it’s buzzing with activity.

-Jaco is known for its great waves, nice beaches, and a plethora of nearby activities.
+Jaco, on the Central Pacific coast, is known for its great waves, nice beaches, and many nearby activities.
 Jaco has always had a reputation for being a party city, but you can still find many outdoor activities and other things to do in Jaco if partying is not your top priority on holiday.

-We’ll be honest, Jaco is probably our least favourite destination in Costa Rica.
+Honestly, Jaco is probably our least favourite destination in Costa Rica.
 It’s busy, a little seedy, and it’s definitely not a place for slowing down and enjoying the natural beauty of Costa Rica.
-But we know many other travelers that love this vibrant town and come back to enjoy this popular destination on a yearly basis.
+But we know many other travelers that love this vibrant town and come back to enjoy this popular destination every year.

 If you are trying to plan your first visit to Jaco, here is some info to help you orient yourself.